-We propose a comprehensive set of benchmarks to represent the complexity and scale of physics simulation in future game-scenarios.
-Our benchmark suite can be leveraged by: (1) computer architects/researchers to explore real-time physics hardware/software designs, and (2) application designers to determine gaming platform performance bounds.
+We propose a comprehensive set of benchmarks that capture the complexity and scale of physics simulation that might appear in future game-scenarios.
+Our benchmark suite can be leveraged by: (1) computer architects/researchers to explore real-time physics hardware and software designs, and (2) application designers to determine gaming platform performance bounds.